Xstrata Acquires Falconbridge

 Lawyer(s)

 Robert W.F.
-Stephenson Peter E. Hamilton Dana M. Peebles Kent E. Thomson John Zinn Tallat Hussain Jonathan R. Grant Brian M. Pukier Ian W. Arellano Richard B. Miner Amrit Sidhu Garth (Gary) M. Girvan James W.E.
+Stephenson Dana M. Peebles Kent E. Thomson John Zinn Tallat Hussain Jonathan R. Grant Brian M. Pukier Ian W. Arellano Richard B. Miner Amrit Sidhu Garth (Gary) M. Girvan James W.E.
 Doris J. Alexander Moore R. Ian Crosbie Richard D. Elliott Eric Block Harry C.G.
 Underwood Kenneth G. Klassen Kevin West Glen G. MacArthur Lewis T. Smith William M. Ainley Alfred A. Macchione R. Paul Steep Daniel Bornstein Gerald D. Shepherd

 Firm(s)